Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 class GameObject {
     // The list of Component objects belonging to this object var components : [Component] = []
-        func update(deltaTime : Float) { // Update this object by updating all of its components for component in self.components {
+        func update(deltaTime : Float) {
+          // Update this object by updating all of its components for component in self.components {
                 component.update(deltaTime: deltaTime)
             }
         }
-        // And other functions, including functions to add and remove components...
+        // And other functions,  to add and remove components...
   }
 ```